KyungjinJPark/mai-phaser3-game/README.md

   - took a lot longer than I expected...
   - mirrors [Annoraaq's grid engine](https://github.com/Annoraaq/grid-engine)
 - Add babel 🤷 seems like not needed for our purposes
+- Dialogue system
+  - get something working
+  - make box spawn at the right position even when you have moved away
+    - layer multiple scenes: TOOK ME FOREVER... didn't know how default draw order was determined. didn't know it was even a thing
+  - dialogue spawning interaction
+  - many dialogue boxes can be spawned at once !?!?!?!? 🤯🤯🤯

 ---